 When the meltwater streams flowing from the glacier discharged into a body of standing water, such as a lake, the coarser particles were deposited near the stream mouths in deltas, while the finer particles were carried out into the lake and slowly settled to the bottom.
-The resulting deposits of glacially derived fine-grained lake-bottom sediments are referred to as glaciolacustrine deposits.
+The resulting deposits of glacially derived fine-grained lake bottom sediments are referred to as glacio-lacustrine deposits.

-Geology of the Lakeshore
+Geology of the Lake Shore

-In extreme northern Ozaukee County, and from the vicinity of Kenosha south to the Illinois state line, the lands adjacent to the lake are low sand plains made up of ancient beach sands and dunes.
-The remainder of the Lake Michigan shoreline in southeastern Wisconsin is an area of moderate to high bluffs, broken only by emerging stream valleys and be scattered low terraces formed during the higher glacial lake levels described earlier and cut by recent erosion along the shores.
+In extreme northern Ozaukee County, and from the vicinity of Kenosha south to the Illinois state line, the lands adjacent to the lake are low sand plains, made up of ancient beach sands and dunes.
+The remainder of the Lake Michigan shoreline in southeastern Wisconsin is an area of moderate to high bluffs, broken only by emerging stream valleys and by scattered low benches formed during the higher glacial lake levels described earlier and cut by recent erosion along the shores.

 The geology of the bluffs is extremely complex.
-In the southern portion of the area, south of Milwaukee, the bluffs are often made up of till and associated outwash deposits overlaid by finer grained lake sediments.
-From Milwaukee northward, this sequence is in turn overlaid by another sheet of till and often outwash sediments.
-In areas where earlier lake sediments were overridden by younger glacial ice, they may be extensively reworked and distorted, which adds greatly to their complexity.
+In the southern portion of the area, south of Milwaukee, the bluffs are often made up of till and associated outwash deposits overlain by finer grained lake sediments.
+From Milwaukee northward, this sequence is in turn overlain by another sheet of till and often outwash sediments.
+In areas where earlier lake sediments were overridden by younger glacial ice, they may be extensively reworked and distorted, greatly adding to their complexity.